Host inventory | EPM-UL

 1. Go to the Hosts > Host Inventory page.

-2. Select a host, and then at the far right, click the ellipsis menu icon and select Perform Host Actions.
+2. Select a host, and then at the far right, click Actions menu and select Perform Host Actions.

-3. Choose the action to perform, and then follow the procedures in this section.
+3. Choose an action, and then follow the procedures in this section.

 Software is installed with default configuration values, unless RNS Primary and All Components is selected.
 If not detected during installation, the installer generates network and REST encryption keys.
 All future EPM-UL installations will use these keys.
 The keys can be managed on the Settings page.